|

 has to be out for it to work - won't work on overcast days or at

-night.
-Available at most Dive Shops or Marine supply stores. |
+you get the flash going the right place when you need to.
+Available at most Dive Shops or Marine supply

 There